-Prerequisite: BIO 101 or BIO 111 or BIO 112.
-A study of the structure and function of the human body, beginning with cells and tissues and then continuing with the study of the 11 major systems.
+Prerequisite: Must have a C- or better in BIO 110, BIO 111, and BIO 215, or permission A study of the structure and function of the human body, beginning with cells and tissues and then continuing with the study of the 11 major systems.
 Upon successful completion of these courses, students will have a solid foundation in human structure and function and be prepared for basic clinical coursework.